oasis-tcs/openc2-jadn/jadn-v2.0.md

 a digital resource in terms of both a literal representation and its representation-independent logical value.

-Defining equivalence is the primary distinction between information modeling and other modeling approaches.
+Defining equivalence across representations is the primary distinction between information modeling and other data modeling approaches.
-An information model is constructed from DataTypes, not Classes, because its purpose is to compare literal values for equivalence based on their logical information content, and only DataTypes define instances that can be compared.
+An information model is constructed from DataTypes, not Classes, because its purpose is to compare literal values for equivalence based on their logical information content, and only DataTypes have instances that can be validated for content integrity and compared for equality.

 ## 1.1 Glossary